Jeris McIntyre

 Jeris McIntyre (born July 4, 1981) is an American former professional football wide receiver who was selected by the Kansas City Chiefs in the sixth round of the 2004 NFL draft.
 McIntyre played college football for the Auburn Tigers from 2000 to 2003, and led the team with receptions and yards in 2003.
 Jeris played for the Kansas City Chiefs as well as NFL Europe's Rhein Fire an NFL developmental team, where he made the All-Europe team.

 Early life

-Coming out of Tampa Catholic High School, Jeris McIntyre was a dual sports star in both, football and baseball.
-After his stellar high school career he was recruited to play both sports by colleges all over the country.
+Graduating from Tampa Catholic High School, Jeris McIntyre was a dual sports star in both football and baseball.
+After his high school career, he was recruited to play both sports by numerous colleges.

 College career

 In 1999 Jeris signed to play football at Auburn University.
 While attending Auburn, Jeris was a 4-year Letterman and a three-year starter at Wide Receiver.
 During his senior year in 2003, he was Auburn's offensive captain as well as the leading wide receiver, finishing the season with 41 receptions and 621 yards as the go-to target for quarterback Jason Campbell, the (2005 1st round pick, Washington Redskins).